 Satheesh Paul started his academic career at an early age by winning the First Rank in LSS Merit Scholarship Exam in Muvattupuzha educational district.
 It was followed by 7 more Academic Merit Scholarships at the State Level.
 He also won the 8th Rank in Kerala State in the NCERT National Talent Search Scholarship Examination.
 Winner of 3 times the First Rank and 2 times the Second Rank at the State Level in various Science Talent Examinations ( a record still un-broken ).
 He was also selected as the Best Student of the Kerala State Science Fair.

 He won a number of General Knowledge Quiz Competitions at the State Level.
 National Runner-up in the All India Physics Quiz Competition conducted by the Indian Institute of Technology, Chennai.
 He is also the First Malayali to win a Science Quiz Competition at the National Level.
 Two times the National Finalist in the All India Science and Technology Quiz Competition conducted by the Indian Institute of Technology, Delhi.
-Had been a well known Quiz Master in the inter-collegiate circuit.
+Had been a well known Quiz Master in the state in the inter-collegiate circuit.

 Winner of SIJAR-82 National Award for Meritorious Agro-Machinery Inventions.
 Developed the `Grammatic Filters’ Algorithm, which won the TRYST-87 National Contest conducted by the Indian Institute of Technology, Delhi.
 Became the first student to win Kerala Government’s highest research grant for experimenting Uni-flow Engine for Micro Diesel Car.
 Research Achievement Award from the IEEE students’ Chapter.